 - Not being restricted to one framework – being able to tailor hybrid frameworks according to the business needs.

-- Being able to build complex dynamic queries where the results of queries are shown in real-time and used to filter additional queries.
+- Being able to build graph algorithms /dynamic queries where the results of queries are shown in real-time and used to filter additional queries.

 - Being able to capture an unlimited number of properties and store information on relationships easily to provide more detail about the relationship itself.